SimonScholz/simonscholz.github.io/content/tutorials/kotlin-coroutines/index.md

 This code now resulted in putting the clothes in the washing machine and starting the dishwasher, but choosing the program and starting the washing machine was not done.
-Probaly because it is already too late, looking at the timestamps of the logs ;)
+Probably because it is already too late, looking at the timestamps of the logs ;)

 ```console[Console]